microsoft/Kusto-Query-Language/doc/autoclusterplugin.md

 `autocluster` finds common patterns of discrete attributes (dimensions) in the data.
 It then reduces the results of the original query, whether it's 100 or 100k rows, to a small number of patterns.
 The plugin was developed to help analyze failures (such as exceptions or crashes) but can potentially work on any filtered data set.

+> [!NOTE]
+> `autocluster` is largely based on the Seed-Expand algorithm from the following paper: [Algorithms for Telemetry Data Mining using Discrete Attributes](https://www.scitepress.org/DigitalLibrary/PublicationsDetail.aspx?ID=d5kcrO+cpEU=&t=1).

 ## Syntax

 `T | evaluate autocluster(` *arguments* `)`